 The International Tiger

-The Winter 2016 International Tiger, the LSU International Programs newsletter, has been released.
+The June 2018 International Tiger, LSU International Programs newsletter, has been released with a new design and format.

 During the summer many LSU students participate in faculty-led study abroad programs